Building regulations in the United Kingdom: Building (Amendments) Regulations 2023

-In the Building (Amendments) Regulations 2023 a number of very major changes, amendments and new statutory provisions, were introduced, following the enactment by (the Westminster) Parliament, of the Building Safety Act 2022 and the Fire Safety Act 2021.
+In the Building Regulations etc. (Amendment) (England) Regulations 2023 (SI 2023/911), a number of very major changes, amendments and new statutory provisions were introduced, following the enactment, by (the Westminster) Parliament, of the Building Safety Act 2022 and the Fire Safety Act 2021.

 Approved documents and compliance

-There are currently Eighteen parts (sections) to the building regulations (for England and Wales) and each is lettered as Part A to Part S (however there are no Parts I or N) accompanied by an approved document for that Part X. The approved documents usually take the form of firstly stating the legislation and then providing a number of methods or ways which are deemed to satisfy the regulations.
+There are currently eighteen parts (sections) to the building regulations (for England and Wales) and each is lettered as Part A to Part S (however there are no Parts I or N) accompanied by an approved document for that Part X. The approved documents usually take the form of firstly stating the legislation and then providing a number of methods or ways which are deemed to satisfy the regulations.

 The building regulations do not aim to stifle innovation, and the introduction of each Approved Document re-states this government aim.

 Compliance with the legislation is what is ultimately required and there may be many ways of complying, other than just using the ways set out in the recommended provisions within each of the approved documents.
 In reality, innovative solutions may be hard to validate, and for much building work the tendency is to follow the guidance of the approved documents literally.

 For example, bathroom manufacturers produce a 'Doc M Pack' for disabled toilets, which reproduces exactly the diagram in Part M, and most public disabled toilets are now designed around this layout.

 Many manufactured products have agrément certificates issued by the British Board of Agrément (BBA, a construction Products certification service), certifying compliance with relevant standards.
 However, the BBA and other bodies (TRADA, BRE, Exova Warrington, etc.) may be able to test and certify to "CE" harmonised EU standards.
 "CE" marking of all construction materials and products is now a legal requirement, since 1 July 2013.